Examination of Nonlinear Longitudinal Processes with Latent Variables, Latent Processes, Latent Changes, and Latent Classes in the Structural Equation Modeling Framework: The R package nlpsem: Methodological Framework of the nlpsem Package

+Subsections \ref{spec:LGCMs} and \ref{spec:LCSMs} introduce LGCMs and LCSMs with TICs.
+When TICs are categorical, these models enable evaluation of differences in average growth trajectories between groups but may not fully capture variability in growth curves or differences in multivariate processes across such groups.
+This section presents the multiple-group modeling framework as an alternative for assessing group differences in various aspects of longitudinal processes, providing deeper insights into individual developmental differences.

+With a specified model for each group, a one-group model can be easily extended to a multiple-group framework.
+Any model specified in Subsections \ref{spec:LGCMs}-\ref{spec:MED} can serve as a group-specific model, provided that the change pattern and model type remain consistent across groups.
+A general expression for a multiple-group model with $G$ groups is given by

+where $mc_{i}$ represents the manifest class label for the $i^{th}$ individual, and $p()$ denotes the proportion of each group, summing to $1$ across groups.

-\subsection{Mixture Models for Longitudinal Processes}
+\subsubsection{Mixture Models for Longitudinal Processes}

-Mixture models for analyzing longitudinal processes are often referred to as growth mixture models (GMMs) in the SEM framework.
-All models introduced in Subsections \ref{spec:LGCMs}-\ref{spec:Med} take the single population assumption where all individuals are homogeneous and can be captured by a single profile.
-In contrast, GMMs introduced in this section relax this assumption and mix individuals from $G$ heterogeneity latent subpopulations (where $G$ is a finite number) in the way of linear combination.
-Unlike traditional methods for cluster analysis, such as K-means, the GMM is a probability-based clustering approach where each individual is allowed to belong to multiple latent classes with different probabilities; an individual is then classified into the class with the largest probability.
-The vector of these probabilities follows a multinomial distribution that may be further regressed on the TICs that suggest group components.
-For the scenario without such TICs, a general specification of a GMM with $G$ latent classes is
+Mixture models for longitudinal processes, often referred to as growth mixture models (GMMs) within the SEM framework, are similar to multiple-group models in that both relax the assumption of a single homogeneous population by capturing heterogeneity across subpopulations.
+However, unlike multiple-group models, where group membership is observed, GMMs treat group membership as latent, combining individuals from $G$ heterogeneous latent subpopulations.
+GMMs can be viewed as a clustering technique for longitudinal data, but unlike traditional methods like K-means, GMMs use a probability-based approach.
+Individuals are assigned to multiple latent classes with varying probabilities, with final classification based on the highest probability.
+These probabilities, which follow a multinomial distribution, can be regressed on TICs to inform group membership.
+In scenarios without such TICs, a general GMM with $G$ latent classes is specified as

-where $\pi()$ is the latent mixing component variable and divides the sample into $K$ latent classes.
-Note that $\pi()$ needs to satisfy two constraints (1) $0\le\pi()\le1$ and (2) $\sum_{g=1}^{G}\pi()=1$.
-For the scenario with such TICs, a general specification of a GMM with $G$ latent classes is

-where $\boldsymbol{x}_{gi}$ is the TIC vector of the $i^{th}$ individual, $\beta^{(g)}_{0}$ and $\boldsymbol{\beta}^{(g)}$ are the intercept and coefficients of the multinomial logistic functions in the $g^{th}$ latent class.
-Many earlier works, such as \citet{Muthen1999GMM, Bouveyron2019GMM, Bauer2003GMM, Muthen2004GMM, Grimm2009FMM, Grimm2010FMM, Liu2019BLSGMM, Liu2021MoE, Liu2022PBLSGMM, Liu2023GMMTVC} have developed GMMs with various sub-models (i.e., within-class models) and examined the pros and cons of the GMMs.
-The majority of developed GMMs are for assessing the heterogeneity in a univariate longitudinal process.
-Some recent studies have also developed GMMs to explore the heterogeneity in a multivariate longitudinal process \citep{Liu2022PBLSGMM, Liu2023GMMTVC}.
-The function \code{getGMM()} allows for the implementation of the GMMs with each of the models introduced in Subsections \ref{spec:LGCMs}-\ref{spec:Med} as the submodel.